How to Control White Discharge?

 When is White Discharge a Sign of an Infection?

 Abnormal vaginal discharge that is accompanied by itching, burning, pain, or a strong odour is often a sign of an infection.
 In addition, yeast infections, bacterial vaginosis, trichomoniasis, and STIs can cause changes in vaginal discharge.
-If you think you may have an infection, seeking medical care is crucial for correct diagnosis and effective treatment.
+If you think you may have an infection, seeking medical care is crucial for a correct diagnosis and effective treatment.

 Home Remedies for White Discharge